domasles/matcha-calamares/README.md

 - **Pre-configured Modules** - Ready-to-use modules for partitioning, user setup, and more
 - **Straightforward Setup Sequence** - A simple, linear installation workflow for the end user
 - **Custom Shell Processes** - For tasks that require more control, like package installation
+- **Support for encryption and swapspace** - Through the partition module both encrypted and unencypted disks can be configured, as well as swapspace

 Matcha Calamares aims to keep the system mint post-installation, so it installs everything from the ISO ROM, without reaching out to any external repositories.
 This ensures a consistent and reliable installation experience.